Oneworld Publications: History

 Oneworld Publications was founded in 1986 by Novin Doostdar and Juliet Mabey, who had met as students in the 1970s and subsequently married; the company's name reflects their international approach to publishing with global values, initially producing non-fiction "with a focus on bold, intelligent non-fiction across the humanities".

 In 2009, Oneworld launched a literary fiction list to focus on publishing inspiring, intelligent and thought-provoking novels from around the world.
 The list has received a string of prizes and award nominations, among them winning the prestigious Man Booker Prize for two years running: in 2015 with A Brief History of Seven Killings by Marlon James, the first Jamaican to win this prestigious award, and in 2016 with The Sellout by Paul Beatty, who became the first American winner of the prize.
-In 2019, An American Marriage by Tayari Jones won the Women's Prize for Fiction.
+In 2023, Paul Lynch became the third Oneworld author to win the Booker Prize with his novel Prophet Song.
+In 2019, An American Marriage by Tayari Jones won the Women's Prize for Fiction, and in 2022 Tess Gunty's The Rabbit Hutch won the inaugural Waterstones Debut Fiction Prize.

-Further awards include the long-listing of A Cupboard Full of Coats by Yvvette Edwards, a debut British novelist, in 2011 for the Man Booker Prize and was shortlisted in 2012 for the Commonwealth Book Prize.
+Further awards include the longlisting of A Cupboard Full of Coats by Yvvette Edwards, a debut British novelist, in 2011 for the Man Booker Prize and it was shortlisted in 2012 for the Commonwealth Book Prize.
 Reasons She Goes to the Woods by Deborah Kay Davies was longlisted for the Baileys Women's Prize for Fiction in 2014, as well as being shortlisted for the Encore Award in 2015.
-Also in 2015, Diane Cook's Man V. Nature was shortlisted for the Guardian First Book Award, Ishmael’s Oranges by Claire Hajaj was shortlisted for the Authors' Club First Novel Award and the Jewish Quarterly-Wingate Literary Prize.
-In 2018 Grace by Paul Lynch won the Kerry Group Irish Novel of the Year, and was shortlisted for the Walter Scott Prize for Historical Fiction & the William Saroyan International Prize for Writing, and the following year Orchid & the Wasp by Caoilinn Hughes won the Collyer Bristow Prize & was shortlisted for the Butler Literary Award, & the Hearst Big Book Award, & was longlisted for the Authors' Club Best First Novel Award and the International DUBLIN Literary Award.
-On the crime side, Lola by Melissa Scrivner Love won the Crime Writers' Association John Creasey New Blood Dagger in 2018 and in 2019 Syd Moore was shortlisted for the CWA Short Story Dagger with her story 'Death Becomes Her', from the short-story collection The Twelve Strange Days of Christmas.
-Also in 2019, Will Dean's Red Snow, the second novel in his Tuva Moodyson Mystery series, won the prestigious Capital Crime/Amazon Publishing Readers' Independent Voice Award.
+Also in 2015, Diane Cook's Man V. Nature was shortlisted for the Guardian First Book Award, Ishmael's Oranges by Claire Hajaj was shortlisted for the Authors' Club First Novel Award and the Jewish Quarterly-Wingate Literary Prize.
+In 2018 Grace by Paul Lynch won the Kerry Group Irish Novel of the Year, and was shortlisted for the Walter Scott Prize for Historical Fiction and the William Saroyan International Prize for Writing, and the following year Orchid & the Wasp by Caoilinn Hughes won the Collyer Bristow Prize and was shortlisted for the Butler Literary Award, and the Hearst Big Book Award, and was longlisted for the Authors' Club Best First Novel Award and the International DUBLIN Literary Award.
+On the crime side, Lola by Melissa Scrivner Love won the Crime Writers' Association John Creasey New Blood Dagger in 2018 and in 2019, Syd Moore was shortlisted for the CWA Short Story Dagger with her story "Death Becomes Her", from the short-story collection The Twelve Strange Days of Christmas.
+Also in 2019, Will Dean's Red Snow, the second novel in his Tuva Moodyson Mystery series, won the Capital Crime/Amazon Publishing Readers' Independent Voice Award.